Book an

 Phase 2a Trial – Fast Visible Results

-• 31% of PP405 users had a>20% increase in hair density at week 8, compared to 0% in the placebo group
+• 31% of PP405-treated patients experienced a >20% increase in hair density at week 8, whereas none in the placebo group

-• Visible regrowth even in follicles previously without hair (“terminal hair,” not just peach fuzz)
+• Visible regrowth even in follicles that previously lacked hair (“terminal hair,” not simply peach fuzz)

-• Maintained primary safety and pharmacokinetic endpoints, with no systemic drug levels
+• Primary efficacy and pharmacokinetic endpoints, no systemic drug concentrations were maintained.

 Supporting Data: Clinical Trial Summary